sonnyp/Commit/README.md

 ## Development notes

-The following setting in _org.small_tech.Gnomit.json_ allows the app to use mock data when run from Gnome Builder.
+The following setting in _re.sonny.Commit.json_ allows the app to use mock data when run from Gnome Builder.
 If you want to test the behaviour of the app when it receives no command-line arguments from within Builder, remove this line.
 Also note that this path is relative to your home folder.
 You must update it to point to where you stored your Gnomit working directory for your Builder build to succeed.

 ```json
 "x-run-args" : [